 What time is worship?

-Our Sunday morning begins 9:15 with Sunday School (All Ages) followed by Worship at 10:30.
-Nursery care is provided throughout the morning.
-Come early for coffee and cookies (big bakery cookies), and feel free to take your coffee with you into the sanctuary.
+Our Open Doors band-led worship begins at 11:00.
+Nursery care is provided.
+Come early for coffee, and feel free to take your coffee with you into the sanctuary.

 Where are you located?